juanmanuel96/flask-mongodb/docs/mongo.md

 ## Using models at runtime

 While developing your application, you will want to use the models.
 You can import any of your models as you would import any other class in Python.
-To use the model, simply initialize it and you can do model operations with it.
+To use the model, simply initialize it, and you can do model operations with it.
+Remember that whenever making queries or doing database operation, make them inside the application context.